 Michelle Frias wants $10 million from Comcast.
 No joke.
-That’s what she says the value of her claim against the cable giant is.
+That’s the figure in her unreasonable request against the cable giant.

 Ten.
 Million.
 Dollars.